vikrantst99/Data-Ethics/deliverables/full-project-fin/goal4/README.md

-# Goal 4 (extended) — The Autonomous Compliance Sentinel Agent
+# Goal 4: The Autonomous Compliance Sentinel Agent

 Everything from the *basic* agent (Sections 1 + 2 of the integration note) **plus the optional Section-3 add-ons**.
 Same LangGraph flow, same offline fallbacks.